mjuarez4/ssl-hugo/content/authors/MaddieJuarez/_index.md

 ---
 # Display name
-title: Areej Imran
+title: Maddie Juarez

 # Username (this should match the folder name)
 authors:
-  - AreejImran
+  - MaddieJuarez

 # Is this the primary user of the site?
 superuser: false